ShaunHoward/eecs391_pr04/README.md

 	 *ninth feature values how many enemies can currently attack the given footman

 We figured valuing life and hating death would be a good idea for features.
 Basically, the footmen will try to attack the closest enemies and remain alive, whilst dealing damage to those close enemies.
-If any die, they are punished, but if enemies die they are rewarded.
+If any die or are wounded, they are punished, but if enemies die or are wounded, they are rewarded.

 After testing on thousands of episodes with both 5v5 and 10v10 (6500 initially, then loading weights to do another 6500 -> 13000), we found that the agent plays more consistenly over time.
 The agent won the most in the first 6500 iterations, but it was only marginal from the number of wins attained in the second iteration of 6500 based on the good weights.
 These weights are included in the given zip file.
 They are labeled according to number of agents and number of iterations.